freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creator/first-steps/running-vpe.md

 The choppiness is also due to running the game inside the editor, fetching data during gameplay, and the code not being optimized.

 This should all go away if you choose *Build and Run* under the *File* menu.
-Running it as "build" should give you 60+ frames per second during gameplay, depending on your hardware.
+Running it as "build" should give you significantly smoother gameplay.

 > [!TIP]
 > If you want to enter play mode more quickly, you can check the experimental play mode option described [here](https://blogs.unity3d.com/2019/11/05/enter-play-mode-faster-in-unity-2019-3/).